afourtassi/afourtassi.github.io/research.md

 {% bibliography --query @*[section=social1] %}

-We investigate how these communication skills directly influence the effectiveness of language learning, with a particular focus on the critical role of social feedback in the learning process:
+We investigate how these communication skills directly influence the effectiveness of language learning.
+In particular, we use Reinforcement Learning methods to test the role of social feedback in the learning process:

 <br>